ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

-\textbf{Stealth of ADIs.}~ADIs generated by bounded mutation mostly follow the distribution of the original datasets, making them visually similar to normal inputs.
-In \F~\ref{fig:bounded}, we project original inputs and ADIs synthesized under threshold 99\% to 2D figures using multidimensional scaling.
-We interpret that ADIs generated by bounded mutation (marked in red) can neither be easily distinguished by the data distribution nor by the distances between the data points. \F~\ref{fig:mnist} reports stealthy ADIs synthesized by bounded mutation.
+\textbf{ADI Stealth.}~ADIs generated by bounded mutation mostly follow the original datasets' distribution, making them visually similar to normal inputs.
+In \F~\ref{fig:bounded}, we project original inputs and ADIs synthesized at threshold 99\% to 2D figures using multidimensional scaling.
+We interpret that ADIs generated by bounded mutation (marked in red) can neither be easily distinguished by the data distribution nor by the distances between the data points.
+Note that since the data has multiple dimensions, the 2-dimensional projection figure may not reflect the real distribution distance.
+To mitigate this threat to validity, we run the multidimensional scaling for multiple times and confirm that the results are consistent. \F~\ref{fig:mnist} reports stealthy ADIs synthesized by bounded mutation.
 While perturbing the left half of MNIST images (the first column of \F~\ref{fig:mnist}) only causes stealthy changes (the second column of \F~\ref{fig:mnist}), the synthesized ADIs, after concatenating with the right half of arbitrary MNIST images (i.e., the inputs of \mb; see the third column of \F~\ref{fig:mnist}), control the outputs to fixed labels (the last column of \F~\ref{fig:mnist}).

+Moreover, we also train a binary classifier using the same amount of ADIs and normal inputs to distinguish them.
+It only achieves 0.54 ROC-AUC, which is very close to random guessing.
+Thus, we conclude that ADIs generated by bounded mutation and the normal inputs are hard to distinguish, which empirically illustrates the stealth of ADIs.

-\F~\ref{fig:observeMnist} shows some intriguing cases from the MNIST dataset.
+\F~\ref{fig:observeMnist} shows intriguing cases from MNIST dataset.
 As shown in the ``Concatenation/Expectation'' column of \F~\ref{fig:observeMnist}, while ADIs may form reasonable digits (from a human perspective) with the inputs of \mb, the joint inferences are still forced to be the target labels specified by the adversary.
 We also provide the saliency maps associated with the input images, which imply that the contribution of \mb\ is negligible (the saliency maps in the 4th column barely have highlighted areas).
 This again shows that ADIs can govern the joint inference and negate other participants' contributions.